benjisidi/saltmarsh/Tiresias.md

 - Uses Tiresias for menial work and taking down his self-important dictations
 - At one point Tiresias comes up with a minor magical breakthrough and Keledek steals it, takes credit from the [[Wizard Royal Academy]] for it, and later Tiresias finds out because it's *in his dications* and he's already forgotten that he stole it.
 -

-# Grove timey wimey brainstorm
+# Grove Timey Wimey Brainstorm
 - Time passes slower in the grove
 	- 1wk inside = 1yr outside, or something like that
 	- If this is the case, from Kolinth's point of view Tiresias left a couple of weeks go